henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 ## Certificate Serial Number {#SerNum}

-The certificate serial number's role is to provide yet another way to maintain uniqueness of certificates within a pki as well as a way to index them in a data store.
+The certificate serial number's role is to provide yet another way to maintain uniqueness of certificates within a PKI as well as a way to index them in a data store.
 It has taken on other roles, most notably as a defense.